micnil/michess/README.md

 # Michess

-A modern chess application built with React, Next.js, and TypeScript.
+A modern chess application built with React, Vite, and TypeScript.
 Features a interactive chessboard with move validation and game state management.

 ## Screenshots